Revit Plugin types

 Application (IExternalApplication)

-The Application code differs from the Command.
+The Application code logic differs from the Command.
 The Command “executes” a single method when clicked, while the Application performs actions on Revit’s opening (startup) and closing (shutdown).
 Typically, it creates custom Revit menu tabs, panels, and buttons and links the buttons with commands (methods) to be fired when clicked.
-The actual code is then placed in the commands linked with buttons – in the example below the “Show project path” button is linked with the command we created before.
+The actual code is placed in the commands linked with buttons – in the example below the “Show project path” button is linked with the command created before.

 C#